djccs/homework/README.md

 - Verifies logged in user cannot access resources out of the scope (premissions to resources or other apps)

 ● POST /token
+- Verifies that token is not expired
+- Verified token is valid

 ● POST /logout
+- Verifies token is no longet valid : revoked

 2. Research best tool to automate this product:
+In my opinion there is no unique answer to this question given the available information.
-In order to determine the best tool to approach test automation for the product we should study the product wich I have no visibility.
+In order to determine the best tool to approach test automation for this product I should have visibility for integrations, usage, ramp up time, resources , etc.
-If the scope is limited to API only I would choose to use Postman to create test and Newman as test runner.
+- If the scope is limited to API only, I would choose to use Postman to create test scenarios and Newman as test runner.
+This could be called from any CI and setup and test creation is fast.
+Another aproach is to use a testing framework like Karate that uses BDD like scenarios.
-If the scome is broad and includes web I would include Cypress as e2e test framework asumnint that limitations does not aply to this product.
+- If the scope is broader and includes WEB I would use Cypress as e2e test framework asumning that limitations do not aply to this product.
-If mobile , apium
+- If mobile , Appium.

-3. Included test cases using cypress in integration/auth/forteAuthTest.js
+3. Included test cases using cypress in integration/auth/forteAuthTest.js Used Cypress that offers very little ramp up time to have working test cases.
+This allowed me to timebox the setup and have a working test in a few hours.

+Setup:
 in order to run test locally:

 - install node: